krishnanrs/vmc_tools/README.md

                         Time range in hours to search for AWS cloudwatch metrics -h, --help
 ```

+**Note**: The option to query the host state using RTS requires intranet (VPN) access as RTS service is only available on the intranet

 **Example**:
 ```
 $ ./instance_failure.py -S 229a57ae-412e-4314-8171-ca443ac6f4b9 -I 172.21.242.137